zapahan/TechWorkshop-L300-GitHub-Copilot-and-platform/docs/02_implement_infrastructure_with_copilot/02_implement_infrastructure_with_copilot.md

 ## Objectives

-After you complete this exercise, you will:
+After completing this exercise, you'll be able to:

-* Create a GitHub issue using Chat for Copilot
+* Create a GitHub issue using Chat with Copilot
 * Generate Bicep scripts from a GitHub issue using GitHub Copilot and Azure MCP Server
-* Learn techniques for improving scripts iteratively with Copilot prompts
+* Apply techniques for improving scripts iteratively with Copilot prompts
 * Execute the Bicep scripts to create the infrastructure

 ## Duration